NLnetLabs/gantry/README.md

 Gantry depends heavily on the [vrnetlab](https://github.com/plajjan/vrnetlab) project which is used to build the virtual router Docker images that are deployed and tested.
 Currently the vr-sros image build is slightly patched to enable outbound connectivity to the Routinator.
 With a better understanding of vrnetlab and routers the patch might turn out to be unnecessary, otherwise I would like to see if it is something that makes sense to somehow contribute pack to the vrnetlab project.

-Infrastructure is spun up using Docker Machine and Digital Ocean.
+Infrastructure is spun up using Docker Machine and DigitalOcean.

 Router images are provisioned using Docker Machine, Docker and Ansible.